RotherOSS/doc-otobo-installation/content/installation-docker.rst

 Custom configuration of the Nginx webproxy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default OTOBO Docker based installation provides the container `otobo_nginx_1`.
+The default Docker-based OTOBO installation provides the container `otobo_nginx_1`.
 This container
-serves as a reverse proxy that provides HTTPS support for the HTTP based OTOBO web application.
+provides HTTPS support for the HTTP based OTOBO web application.
-The default config template for Nginx is located in the image,
+The default config template for nginx can be found within the Docker image,
 specifically in the file */etc/nginx/template/otobo_nginx.conf.template*.
 When the container is started, the actual config is generated from the template.
 This is done by replacing each macro in the template with the corresponding environment variable.